Matty-El/urban-attiva/README.md

 ### Structure

-The Urban Attiva website has been designed to provide an attractive, intuitive and easy to navigate website.
-The site has been developed to enable visitors to register, log in, search for products to add to their shopping cart, to check out securely and access their account information.
+The Urban Attiva website has been designed to provide be intuitive and easy to navigate.
+The site has been developed to enable visitors to register, log in, search for products to add to their shopping cart, to check out securely, and to access their account information.

 The website has the following key elements: